heyjulieh/project-02-lifebetter/README.md

 project-02-lifebetter - https://life-better.herokuapp.com/

-Users can add tips for life, that readers can see and vote up or down
+Users can add tips for life.
+They can peruse tips, and vote up or down on tips they love/hate.

+Where Lifehacker meets Facebook meets Imgur.

 ## Technologies Used